awslabs/sagemaker-debugger/README.md

 ## Support

 ### [Latest release v0.7.2](https://github.com/awslabs/sagemaker-debugger/releases)

    - Experimental support for TF 2.x GradientTape - Introducing experimental support for TF 2.x training scripts using GradientTape.

-With this change, weights, bias, loss, metrics, and gradients are captured by SageMaker Debugger.
-These changes work with vanilla version of Tensorflow 2.x (not with the zero-code change version).
+   SageMaker Debugger GradientTape now captures tensors such as loss, metrics, weights, biases, and gradients by modifying training scripts in TF 2.x framework.
+A sample training script is provided [here](https://github.com/awslabs/sagemaker-debugger/blob/master/examples/tensorflow2/scripts/tf_keras_gradienttape.py).
+   GradientTape does not work with Zero Script Change experience at this time.

         Note: Training scripts using GradientTape for higher-order gradients or multiple tapes are not supported.
 Distributed training scripts that use GradientTape are not supported at this time.